 \[ \bold v = \sum_{i=1}^{n} v_i \bold b_i \neq \sum_{i=1}^{n} v_i g(\bold b_i) = g(\bold v) \]

-Alternatively, we can re-express the transformed vector in the original basis $\mathcal B$, in which case $g$ is interpreted as purely a transformation of the vector’s components (rather than of its basis).
+Alternatively, we can re-express the transformed vector in the original basis $\mathcal B$, in which case $g$ is interpreted as purely a transformation of the vector’s components while keeping the basis fixed.
 This duality in how we can view a ‘change of basis’ has been explored more in this article .

 Preserving Structure and Dimension